Helicopter Stories: Letting Imagination Fly

 - Supports co-operative and collaborative and creative learning;

 - Develops positive relationships within a shared storytelling experience;

-- Allows children to explore the power of words as they see their stories come to life, and develop their ability to use and adapt language to communicate;
+- Allows children to explore early literacy and the power of words as they see their stories come to life, and develop their ability to use and adapt language to communicate;

-- Offers children a bridge into the world of story writing as they begin to see the links between the oral stories they compose and the words on a page.
+- Offers children a bridge into the world of creative writing as they begin to see the links between the oral stories they compose and the words on a page.

 - MakeBelieve Arts offers: INSETS, Keynotes, in-class sessions and workshops with Parents.
 We work with Local Authorities, Early Years Settings, Nurseries and Primary Schools